C-SHORe: Higher-Order Verification via Collapsible Pushdown System Saturation: Correctness and Complexity

-For $\satstep'$, since we know that the destinations of the collapse links that go outside of $\stacku_{\opord-1}$ (in particular, the order-$\cpdsord$ links) always point to the same stacks in both copies of $\stacku_{\opord-1}$ in the non-alternating accepting run of $\stackw'$, we know that the run thus defined from $\sastate_\control$ is both accepting and non-alternating.
-We remark that, while this is \emph{always} the case for order-$\cpdsord$ links, it is not always the case for order-$\opord$ links with $\opord < \cpdsord$, and hence, alternation is needed at orders lower than $\cpdsord$.
+For $\satstep'$, from the above observation, we know that the new run is non-alternating (that is, taking the union of $\sastateset_\branch$ and $\sastateset'_\branch$ does not introduce alternation).
+We also remark that, while this is \emph{always} the case for order-$\cpdsord$ links, it is not always the case for order-$\opord$ links with $\opord < \cpdsord$, and hence, alternation is needed at orders lower than $\cpdsord$.